ElaineNg94/Credit_Risk_Analysis/README.md

 - #### Imbalanced Classification Report:
 <img width="718" alt="ClusterCentroids Undersampling classification report" src="https://user-images.githubusercontent.com/79742633/125192190-6572df00-e1fb-11eb-9d94-fbe21236146e.png">

+From these pictures shown above, when using ClusterCentroids Undersampling the balanced accuracy score is ----...
+The precision score was ----... and the recall score was ----...

 **SMOTEENN Combination Sampling**

 - #### Balanced Accuracy Score: